buckles19/Python_Graphics_Button/README.md

   click()

-    allows the button to be clicked by the user and returns a True value if clicked on and a False value if clicked somewhere else movingClick()
+    allows the button to be clicked by the user and returns a True value if clicked on and a False value if clicked somewhere else

+  check()

+    allows the button to be checked for a click from the user and returns a True value if clicked on and a False value if clicked somewhere else

+  movingClick()

     asks for number of clicks allowed and then moves the button to wherever the mouse is clicked in the window